junzhli/ethereum-dapp-voting-dpolls/README.md

 # ethereum-dapps-final-project
-An Dapp project proposed in NTU DApp developemnet course
+A Dapp project proposed in NTU DApp developemnet course